Jana Small Finance Bank is looking at listing its shares by March 2021

 -

-ALSO READSmall finance banks look to tap Odisha market for growth Odisha turns to banking outlets to cover untapped areas High provisioning, NPA hit SFBs profitability Small finance banks on deposit mobilisation spree on 1st year of operation Small finance banks to lower deposit rates as pressure on margin mounts
+ALSO READJana Small Finance Bank is looking at listing its shares by March 2021 Odisha turns to banking outlets to cover untapped areas Small finance banks look to tap Odisha market for growth PE-backed Suryoday Small Finance Bank to raise Rs 2.5 bn ahead of IPO Small finance banks on deposit mobilisation spree on 1st year of operation

 -